August 1, 2025

 I am writing this email to you in the interest of my current job application status for the position of [Position Name] in your esteemed organization.
 As the application has been withdrawn by the company, I am putting my appeal for re-evaluation of the same.

 I have completed my Bachelor's in International Marketing from [Institute Name] with a GPA of 7.5 (all-rounder).
 Right after graduation, I interned at [Previous Company] as a [Position Name] for eight months.
 During my internship, I was trained extensively on [hard skill 1], [hard skill 2], and [hard skill 3].
-I also attended workshops on business communication that mustered my [soft skill 1] and [soft skill 2].
+I also attended workshops on business communication that honed my [soft skill 1] and [soft skill 2].

-To summarize my concern, I request you reconsider my application or state a detailed reason for rejection.
+To summarize my concern, I request that you reconsider my application or state a detailed reason for rejection.
 I truly believe my professional experience and academic expertise can be a perfect fit for this responsibility.
 Hoping for a revert!

 Best,